palash25/GSOC-Research/README.md

 ## Potential Bottlenecks And Related Issues To Fix
 - The use of `cPickle` instead of `pickle` in `CachingUtilities.py` for object serialization can potentially boost performance significantly for large projects.
-- Find a reliable hash for collection-types that don't guarantee an order (e.g. dict, set).
+- Find a reliable hash for collection-types that don't guarantee an order (e.g. dict, set). [issue link](https://github.com/coala/coala/issues/5188)

 ## Useful Resources/Links